mukhamadazistholib/marinegeo.github.io/projects/sed-biome.md

 3. Add the three documents to the package

 #### Ship the package:
-1. Mail sediment and porewater samples on dry ice as soon as possible to:
+1. Mail sediment and porewater samples as soon as possible to:
 Dr. David M. Baker and Guibert Isis
 Swire Institute of Marine Science
 6S-19, Kadoorie Biological Sciences Building
 The University of Hong Kong
 Pokfulam road,
 999077 Hong Kong
 +85263134035
 +85267751690
 iguibert@hku.hk
 dmbaker@hku.hk
+qle@legendre.cn

-2. Share the tracking number with Dr. Isis Guibert: iguibert@hku.hk
+2. Share the tracking number, filled invoice and size of the package with Dr. Isis Guibert: iguibert@hku.hk and Quynh Ngan LE qle@legendre.cn

 ### Expectations

 Smithsonian MarineGEO commits to provide: